-Accounts receivable is reported at realizable value, net of allowances for contractual credits and doubtful accounts in the amount of \$0.1 million and \$0.2 million at December 31, 2022 and 2021, respectively, which are recognized in the period the related revenue is recorded.
+Accounts receivable is reported at realizable value, net of allowances for contractual credits and doubtful accounts in the amount of \$0.1 million at December 31, 2023 and 2022, which are recognized in the period the related revenue is recorded.
 The Company extends credit to its customers based upon an evaluation of each customer's financial condition and credit history.
 Evaluations of the financial condition and associated credit risk of customers are performed on an ongoing basis.
 Based on these evaluations, the Company has concluded that its credit risk is minimal (see Note 16).